NicholasIGuess/eightball/README.md

 # Magic 8-Ball

 A simple little Magic 8-Ball that answers your yes/no questions with the original responses.
 Built with HTML, CSS, and JavaScript.
-I'm planning on making a bunch of things as a divination series (e.g coin flip, tarot cards, etc.), and this is the first
+I'm planning on making a bunch of things as a divination series (e.g coin flip, tarot cards, spinner wheel, drawing straws, etc.), and this is the first

 ![Screenshot](screenshot.png)